workflowr/workflowr/inst/infrastructure/analysis/README.md

 Alternatively in RStudio, you can use the dropdown menu: `File` -> `New File` -> `R Markdown...` -> `From Template` -> `Analysis Template`.

-To render your file, run
+To build your file, run

 ```
 wflow_build()